thingsboard/helm-charts/tbmq/README.md

 This chart upgrade includes a TBMQ application version bump from 2.1.0 to 2.2.0.
 Before proceeding, please review the TBMQ [release notes](https://thingsboard.io/docs/mqtt-broker/releases/) for detailed information on the latest changes.

+> ⚠️ **Warning:**: Starting with this release, TBMQ Helm charts use Bitnami Legacy images (bitnamilegacy/*) for PostgreSQL, Redis, and Kafka due to upcoming [Bitnami registry changes](https://github.com/bitnami/charts/issues/35164) on August 28th 2025.

 #### Step 1: Update the repo and ensure version 1.1.0 is available

 ```bash